Tall Ship Celebration returns July 18-21, 2019!

 Background & Sponsors

-Bay City is a host port for the TALL SHIPS® CHALLENGE, a series of races and rallies organized by TALL SHIPS AMERICA.
-In 2016, Bay City celebrates fifteen years of award-winning maritime festivals having hosted the fleet every time it has visited the Great Lakes in 2001, 2003, 2006, 2010 and 2013.
-Bay City has been awarded the designation “Port of the Year” by TALL SHIPS AMERICA more than any other community in all of North America.
+Bay City is a host port for the TALL SHIPS CHALLENGE®, a series of races and rallies organized by TALL SHIPS AMERICA.
+In 2019, Bay City celebrates eighteen years of award-winning maritime festivals having hosted the fleet every time it has visited the Great Lakes in 2001, 2003, 2006, 2010, 2013 and 2016.
+Bay City has been awarded the coveted “Port of the Year” four times by TALL SHIPS AMERICA - more than any other host port in all of North America.

 Welcome to Tall Ship Celebration: Bay City, the best tall ship festival in North America!

 Sponsors for Tall Ship Celebration 2019 are being recruited now!
 If you're interested in learning more about becoming a Major Ship Sponsor or a sponsor at any level (starting at $750), please contact us at firstname.lastname@example.org or (989) 895-5193.

 Since its founding, more than a century ago, when six independent sugarbeet companies merged, Michigan Sugar Company has perfected the process of turning one of the region’s largest cash crops – sugarbeets – into pure, all-natural sugar.

 Headquartered in Bay City, Michigan Sugar Company is a grower-owned cooperative with sugarbeet processing facilities in Bay City, Caro, Croswell and Sebewaing.
 The company’s nearly 1,000 farm families plant and harvest about 160,000 acres of sugarbeets each year in 21 Michigan counties, as well as Ontario, Canada.
 Each year, those beets are sliced and turned into about 1.2 billion pounds of sugar that is sold under the Pioneer and Big Chief brands.